 To unrepresented claimants, this can be a difficult task, even in cases where it appears obvious that a defendant is liable.
 An injured party may find that an insurance company is offering a limited compensation package or refuses responsibility altogether.

-Fortunately, our dedicated Cleveland premises liability lawyers could help if you sustained injuries on another person’s property.
+Fortunately, a Cleveland premises liability lawyer could help if you sustained injuries on another person’s property.
 A local personal injury attorney could explain your rights as a visitor, how a property owner may have violated those rights, and demand fair compensation.

 In general, all property owners must maintain their premises so that it is free of any potentially hazardous conditions.
 However, the extent of this duty of care depends on the purpose the visitor had for entering the property.